Mdtero Mdtero

 My OpenClaw runs on a server and cannot use a campus IP.
 What should I do?

 Use a split workflow.
-Keep Elsevier or ScienceDirect acquisition on a machine that really has the right local network conditions — usually your own computer with the Mdtero local helper or browser extension.
-Then send the resulting Markdown or bundle to your server-hosted OpenClaw.
+Keep Elsevier or ScienceDirect acquisition on a machine that really has the right local network conditions β€” usually your own computer with the Mdtero local helper or browser extension.
+Then send the resulting Markdown, or the fallback ZIP when needed, to your server-hosted OpenClaw.